 Setting up a Data Platform in the Cloud means spinning up various Cloud Components and configuring them all to work together as a Modern Data Platform.
 Infrastructure as Code means that we script all configurations and creations of all platform components.
 This means that, rather than creating them manually by clicking in the User Portal, we automate the creation, configurations and updates to any Data Platform component.

 Figure: Infrastructure as Code is code which scripts the creation of VMs or other Cloud Components

 Why Infrastructure as Code?

-Imagine you have a Data Platform with a Data Lake, various Event Hubs, a Big Data Cluster, a Docker registry and that that all configurations were manually configured through the User Portal.
-How would you ever deploy this set-up to Production?
+Imagine you have a Data Platform with a Data Lake, various Event Hubs, a Big Data Cluster, a Docker registry and that all configurations were manually configured through the User Portal.
+How would you ever deploy this setup to Production?

 Major benefits include:

 •Ability to track all changes on Infrastructure level